Texture and composition of Titan's equatorial sand seas inferred from Cassini SAR data: Implications for aeolian transport and dune morphodynamics: Terrain segmentation and backscattering properties from SAR data: Example from Belet

-The RADAR instrument operating in the SAR mode provides the highest spatial resolution available of Titan's surface down to 300 m allowing the detection of individual dunes as shown for instance in figure \ref{fig:Belet} over the Belet sand sea.
-Besides, some regions have now been observed with a wide range of acquisition geometries in between non-circular Cassini flybys (see figure \ref{fig:geom}).
-In particular, Belet has been imaged from 5$^o$ to 55$^o$ of incidence with roughly the four main cardinal directions (i.e., a wide range of look direction) (Figure \ref{fig:geom}) thanks to the partial overlapping of four RADAR swaths (from Titan's flyby T08, T21, T50 and T61).
+In SAR mode, the RADAR experiment provides the highest spatial resolution available of Titan's surface (down to 300 m), allowing the detection of individual dunes as shown in Figure \ref{fig:Belet}.
+In addition, some regions have now been observed with a wide range of acquisition geometries in between non-circular Cassini flybys (see Figure \ref{fig:geom}).
+In particular, Belet has been imaged with incidence angles ranging between 8$^\circ$ to 55$^\circ$ and with a wide range of look directions (Figure \ref{fig:geom}) thanks to the partial overlapping of seven RADAR swaths from Titan's flybys{: T08, T21, T50, T61, T84, T91 and T92.
+For the sake of clarity, only the first four are shown in Figure \ref{fig:geom}.} Note that Shangri-La and Fensal have been similarly observed (see Appendix A1 and the Supporting Information for the summary of Titan's observations used in this study).
+No additional data will be available until the next mission to Titan.

-This wide range of observation geometry offers an unique opportunity to determine the microwave backscatter function (i.e., $\sigma^o$ as a function of the incidence angle) and therefore the textural and compositional properties of different terrains.
-Note that such great range of incidence and look directions are even not available over terrestrial deserts hindering a complete comparison with our work.
-Nonetheless, related studies on terrestrial terrain are discussed in section 4.
+Such a wide range of observation geometries offers a unique opportunity to determine the microwave backscatter behavior (i.e., $\sigma^o$ as a function of the incidence angle) and therefore the textural and compositional properties of different terrains over the three sand seas {considered}.
+We note that a similar breadth of geometries does not exist for Earth's deserts.
+Thus, the scope of our comparison between this work and terrestrial studies in section 4 is limited {structural rather than radiometric analogies} (shape and orientations of the dunes, grain size sorting between dunes and interdunes, sediment availability in the interdunes{, etc.}).